br3ndonland/udacity-google/es6/es6-1-syntax.md

 </details>

-### 6.15. ...Rest Parameter
+### 1.15. ...Rest Parameter

 #### Intro to rest parameter

-> If you can use the spread operator to *spread- an array into multiple elements, then certainly there should be a way to bundle multiple elements back into an array, right?
+> If you can use the spread operator to *spread* an array into multiple elements, then certainly there should be a way to bundle multiple elements back into an array, right?
 >
 > In fact, there is!
 It’s called the **rest parameter**, and it’s another new addition in ES6.